nickbrowndev/pheonix/phoenix-project.md

 The number of changes submitted was massive.
 This meant that although they couldn't pre-authorise some of the changes, they allowed them to be made for a day or two until they could catch up, to prevent loss of support for the new procedure.

+### Resource Dependency Planning
+Additionally, tasks that require scarce resources or people (environments, people, hardware etc) must be identified at task submission.
+This prevents work competing for resources to be released into WIP.
+The tasks that do need competing resources should then identify if a substitute can be used (another person) or be prioritised and scheduled.
+(ToC).

 ## Proritisation Of Changes
 Categorise tasks based upon the anticipated impact or risk of the change
 ### High-risk Tasks